open-aoslab/AOSSig/README.md

   * The AOSSig dataset can only be used for non-commercial research purposes.
 For scholar or organization who wants to use the AOSSig dataset, please first fill in this [Application Form](./ApplicationForm/Application-Form-for-Using-AOSSig_Chinese.docx) and sign the [Legal Commitment](./Application_Form/Legal-Commitment_Chinese.docx) and email them to us.
 When submitting the application form to us, please list or attached 1-2 of your publications in the recent 6 years to indicate that you (or your team) do research in the related research fields of handwriting verification, handwriting analysis and recognition, document image processing, and so on. **(Note: Please fill in the Chinese version of Application Form and Legal Commitment, the English version is for reference only)**
   * All users must follow all use conditions; otherwise, the authorization will be revoked.
 * Download
-  You can download the dataset by following this [link](https://pan.baidu.com/share/init?surl=8KTsYGlKkFMJGlmdHG_2sQ).
+  You can download the dataset by following this links:  [Baidu Yun](https://pan.baidu.com/share/init?surl=8KTsYGlKkFMJGlmdHG_2sQ) | [Google Drive](https://drive.google.com/drive/folders/1-n_aqhI7BLCh6HG_vgp5FlXtNLr-nS1q?usp=sharing).
 We will give you the file extraction password after your application has been received and approved.

 ## Description